mkorangestripe/programming/techniques/memoization.md

 ```

 ### The Golden Ratio
+* The golden ration, φ (phi), is about 1.618.
-* Line segment of segments 'a' and 'b' where a+b is to 'a' as 'a' is to 'b'.
+* Line segments 'a' and 'b' where a+b is to 'b' as 'b' is to 'a'
-* The ration is about 1.618.
-* The higher the numbers in the Fibonacci sequence, the closer their ratio to the Golden ratio.
+* The higher the numbers in the Fibonacci sequence, the closer their ratio is to the Golden ratio.
-* The Greek letter φ (phi) is used to symbolize the golden ratio.
 * If a Fibonacci number is divided by its immediate predecessor in the sequence, the quotient approximates φ.
 * These approximations are alternately lower and higher than φ, and converge on φ as the Fibonacci numbers increase.
 * The golden spiral is a logarithmic spiral whose growth factor is φ, the golden ratio.